mkatychev/md_ref_generator/README.md

-  -q, --quiet           do not print optional args to console -i, --ignore-md       ignore file endings when passing individual files -r, --references      display mapped dictionary of genereated references
+  -q, --quiet           do not print optional args to console -i, --ignore-md       ignore file endings when passing individual files -r, --references      display mapped dictionary of genereated references --generate-flaglist GENERATE_FLAGLIST
+                        write a line separated list of all dead links to specified filepath
 ```

 ## Examples